USAFA-ECE/ece281-book/book/ICE/ICE1.md

 Power supply placement
 ```

+**Double check to make sure your power supply is in the right place.**
+Insert the USB cable into your computer.
+Press the white button to turn on the power supply.

-You will use a digital multi-meter (DMM) to test the power supply.
+You will use a *digital multi-meter* (DMM) to test the power supply.
 Turn the multimeter to the DC voltage setting and place the black lead into the ground rail and the red lead into the 5V rail according to {numref}`test-power-supply`.

 ```{figure} img/ice01_image6.jpg